 Garçons’ owner Enoch Teo’s love for cooking saved him from a troubled teenage past of gangs, drugs and vices.
 However, his journey to becoming a chef wasn’t easy - he was twice rejected by a culinary school and denied opportunities due to his past.
 So beyond being a dining establishment, Garçons is also a social enterprise that provides culinary training and employment to ex-offenders and at-risk youth.

 At Garçons, we believe that these marginalised youths of today need not be limited by their past.
-With adequate culinary skills and positive guidance, they can find decent jobs in the open market and become the craftsmen of tomorrow.
+With adequate culinary skills and positive guidance, they stand a chance to find promising jobs in the open market and become the craftsmen of tomorrow.

-To date, Garçons has provided culinary training to over 30 beneficiaries, and currently employ a 30% beneficiary percentage out of our total headcount.
-Some beneficiaries have gone on to work in top hotels and fine dining establishments.
-One of them has even started his own F&B business.
+To date, Garçons has provided culinary training to over 30 beneficiaries and currently, employ a 30% beneficiary percentage out of our total headcount.
+Our beneficiaries have since gone on to work in top hotels, fine dining establishments, and even start their own F&B businesses.

 In addition to this, Garçons was elected as the grand prize winner for the NUS Crossing the Chasm Challenge 2017, and also gained a nomination for Youth Social Enterprise of the Year 2017.
 In addition, we earned a visit from Prince Charles during his Commonwealth Tour, where Garçons was introduced to him as a social enterprise.